cotsog/WordPress-Pantheon/wp-content/plugins/wbounce/readme.txt

 * Added version number to scripts.

 = 1.3 =
-* Renamed functions.php to wbounce.php.
-(This will cause your WordPress site to automatically deactivate wBounce.
+* Renamed functions.php to bounce.php.
+(This will cause your WordPress site to automatically deactivate bounce.
 So you simply have to activate it again, that’s it.)
 * New feature: Self-acting fire (timer).
 Automatically trigger the popup after a certain time period.
 * New feature: Cookie domain.
 * New: The cookie is stored for the whole site (and not only for specific pages/posts).
 * New feature: Cookie per page.
 With this option enabled, every page/post gets its own cookie.
 * Fix: Added CSS "box-sizing: border-box".
-* Fix: Added CSS to make wBounce work with themes that use Bootstrap 3.
+* Fix: Added CSS to make bounce work with themes that use Bootstrap 3.

 = 1.2.1 =
 * Fixed broken post view.

 = 1.2 =
-* Improvement: Added support for shortcodes that are inserted into the "wBounce content" text area.
+* Improvement: Added support for shortcodes that are inserted into the "bounce content" text area.
-* New feature: Hesitation. wBounce waits x milliseconds before showing the model when the user's cursor leaves the window.
+* New feature: Hesitation. bounce waits x milliseconds before showing the model when the user's cursor leaves the window.
 * Improvement: Only load scripts and CSS when they are actually needed.
 * Improvement: Merged CSS from two files into one.
 * Fixed "unexpected T_PAAMAYIM_NEKUDOTAYIM".

 = 1.1.1 =
-* New feature: Deactivate wBounce for pages and posts individually ("wBounce status").
+* New feature: Deactivate bounce for pages and posts individually ("bounce status").
-* New feature: Define if wBounce should be fired on posts and/or pages by default.
+* New feature: Define if bounce should be fired on posts and/or pages by default.
-* New feature: The wBounce status can be seen in an additional column on the overview for posts and pages.
+* New feature: The bounce status can be seen in an additional column on the overview for posts and pages.
 * New feature: Sensitivity.
-* New feature: Cookie expiration. wBounce sets a cookie by default to prevent the modal from appearing more than once per user.
+* New feature: Cookie expiration. bounce sets a cookie by default to prevent the modal from appearing more than once per user.
 You can add a cookie expiration (in days) to adjust the time period before the modal will appear again for a user.
-* wBounce is ready for WordPress 4.0.
+* bounce is ready for WordPress 4.0.

 = 1.0 =
 * Plugin goes public.